-So, to help further the cause, my fantastic in-laws gave me a genuine old school Chicago Schwinn Continental.
+So, to help further the cause, Amy's fantastic sister gave me a genuine old school Chicago Schwinn Continental.
 Not only made in Chicago, but purchased in Chicago with the original sticker from Rudy's Cycle on Irving Park Road.
 If that is not original gangster then I do not know what is.
 Holla!
 The rest is history.

 It is not completely finished, but I have been riding it around for weeks now, so it might as well be.
 You know how hobbies are, there is always something to upgrade.
 I just got the metallic gold bar wrap in the mail and am just waiting for the triathlon brake level, then it will officially be complete.
 I love Ebay.
 Thanks to Ebay, some guy in Alaska and I are splitting a pair of triathlon brake levers.
 I will post more revealing pictures when it is all gussied up.
 By that time, I am sure that most everyone will have already seen me riding it.